JonKing93/DASH/Tutorials/gridfile/new.md

 #### Example 2: Multiple variables

 Let's use output from CMIP5 for a second example.
 Say I have output from CCSM4 for the last millennium experiment.
 It extends from January 850 to December 2005 with a monthly time step.
 There are three ensemble members, each differing in their initial conditions: these use the "r1i1p1", "r1i2p1", and "r1i3p1" designations.
 I have output for both surface temperature (the "tas" variable) and precipitation (the "pr" variable).
-I do not find the "tas" and "pr" abbreviations useful and want to refer to them using the name "Temperature" and "Precipitation".
+I do not find the "tas" and "pr" abbreviations useful and want to refer to them using the names "Temperature" and "Precipitation".
 Both variables use the same spatial grid.
 Then I could use the following metadata definition:

 ```matlab
 outputFile1 = "tas_Amon_CCSM4_past1000_r1i1p1_085001-185012.nc"